luduscybersecurity/dgen/README.md

 # Setup

 Each dgen project is a series of markdown files and yaml configs that say how the markdown stitches together.

+Some example projects have been supplied in the folder dgen-examples.
+Feel free to use them as a guide.

 ## Global config